 3) Final approval of the version to be published;

 4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Contributors who meet fewer than all four of the above criteria are not listed as authors.
 They should only be acknowledged.

 The film industry can probably provide more useful tips since it shares some common traits.
 A film project involves an array of different roles: writers, editors, producers, directors, and actors, often grouped into guilds that advocate for their member’s rights, such as correct attribution of work.
 For example the Directors Guild of America permits a film to list only one director.

-According to Robert Glatzer’s Movie credits 101, “Credits aren’t really there for the audience.
+According to Robert Glatzer’s Movie Credits 101, “Credits aren’t really there for the audience.
 They’re there so the industry will know who did what on the film.
 They help with future jobs, with better contracts, with more deals and obviously with getting more money next time.”
-This point of view that detailed credits are for the industry rather than the users, can be transferred into the type industry.
-Crediting the work, especially of the technical roles in type design, is not necessary for selling fonts, but helps the development of the industry and the professional growth of people working in it.
+The point of view that detailed credits are for the industry rather than the users can be transferred into the type industry.
+Crediting the work, especially the technical roles in type design, is not necessary for selling fonts, but helps the development of the industry and the professional growth of people working in it.

 1) Crediting was very informal in terms of finding out who did what.
 “This can be as informal as passing around a sheet of paper where the employee is expected to write down whether he worked on a game and what role they provided, or an oligarchic process where the top managers of a project sit together and try to remember who all touched the game and what their capacity was.”

 2) The most used systems were based on tiers and categories.